What is MAHC all about?

 The first step is to contact the parents of the children in your class to see if one of them can cover.
 If you cannot find anyone to cover, there is a sub on call, but teachers and non-teachers are asked to find coverage within the community first.
 The sub should really be used in last-minute or emergency situations.
 If it’s not possible to get coverage for the class, you must notify the parents that the class is canceled.

-If you cannot float, please look on the Yahoo group in the database for other people whom may be able to trade times with you.
-If that does not work, post the need on the list.
+If you cannot float, please refer to the shared folder in the Google Drive.
+It contains a database for other people whom may be able to trade times with you.
+If that does not work, post the need to the Group.
 It is your responsibility to find someone to cover for your time.

 How many hours during the co-op day are required from each family?
 How is the hours requirement fulfilled?